 A major advantage of eating a plant-based diet is that it is easier to know more about the provenance of the food you are consuming.
 We want to know that what we are putting in our bodies is of high quality and what it is – a real crop and not a list of unpronounceable ingredients on a packet.
 There is enough evidence out there that eating too much meat, animal fats and processed food is, for many people, at least one of the underlying causes of some major and deadly medical conditions.

-Benefits we’ve seen from this dietary change over the past couple of months include:
+Benefits we’ve seen from this dietary change include: